mtumilowicz/scrum-notes/README.md

 * service to the Development Team
     * coaching in self-organization and cross-functionality
     * removes impediments to the Development Team’s progress
+    * helps the Development Team to create high-value products
     * teach to keep the Daily Scrum within the 15 minute time-box
+        * ensures that the Development Team has the meeting
+        * ensures that the others do not disrupt the meeting
 * service to the Organization
     * coaching in Scrum adoption
     * plans Scrum implementations within the organization
     * helps stakeholders understand and enact Scrum product management
     * causing change that increases the productivity of the Scrum Team
     * cooperates with other Scrum Masters to increase the effectiveness of the application of Scrum
+    * is responsible for promoting and supporting Scrum as defined in the Scrum Guide

 ## Scrum Events
 * every event in Scrum, besides the Sprint which is a container for the other events, is an opportunity